marbetschar/marco.betschart.name/resources/linux-desktop/debug-vala-or-c-app.md

 ## Using core dumps

 You can let Linux automatically collect the required information for a backtrace whenever an application crashes unexpectedly.
-This information is stored in a so called core dump which contains the recorded state of the complete memory content from the application which crashed.
+This information is stored in a so called "core dump" file which contains the recorded state of the complete memory from the crashed application.
 Those core dumps are especially useful for errors which occur seemingly at random, because you don't need to explicitly start the application using GNU Debugger and you are still able to retrieve a backtrace after a crash.

 {% hint style="info" %}
-Please be aware that core dumps may contain sensitive information due to their very nature: They are really just a full dump of the memory for a given application at a given state.
+Please be aware that core dumps **may contain sensitive information** due to their very nature: They are really just a copy of the app's memory at a given point in time.
 This may or may not include sensitive information such as passwords etc.
 {% endhint %}

 ### Installing systemd-coredump